roderickhsiao/react-in-viewport/README.md

 ## Note

-This library is using `ReactDOM.findDOMNode` to access DOM from React element.
-This method is deprecated in `StrictMode`, we will update the code and release a major version when React 17 is out.
+This library is using `ReactDOM.findDOMNode` to access the DOM from a React element.
+This method is deprecated in `StrictMode`.
+We will update the package and release a major version when React 17 is out.

 ## Who is using this component